Du-Nothing/LUDO-DICE/README.md

 # LUDO-DICE
-This is my first app made with fllutter.
+This is my first app made with flutter.